AndrewHarrisSPU/logf/README.md

 	-> msg="[i=first off, this thing ii=and another thing]"
 ```

-### Ordering
-`Attr`s join the interpolation dictionary in a specific order: `Handler` segments, `context.Context` segments, arguments.
-If non-unique `Attr` keys are seen, the last seen `Attr` wins.

 ### Special verbs
 Time and duraton may accept some special verbs:
 - a time value may format with `{:RFC3339}`, `{:kitchen}`, `{:stamp}`, or `{:epoch}` (for seconds into the current Unix epoch).
 - interpolation can almost accept time layout strings - any occurence of a `:` should be replaced by a `;`.
-- a duration value may format with `{:fast}` (like epoch).
+- a duration value may format with `{:epoch}`.
 Otherwise, it formats like a string.

 ### Escaping

-Because '{', '}', and ':' are used as interpolation tokens, they may need to be escaped in messages passed to logging calls.
+Because '{', '}', and ':' are recognized as interpolation tokens, they require escaping to appear in messages passed to logging calls.
-A '\\' reads as an escape, but will itself need to be escaped in double-quoted strings.
+A '\\' escapes any following character.

 ```
 log.Msg( "About that struct\\{\\}..." )